 Prenatal Testing

-During the first trimester of your pregnancy, you can take a blood test to predict your baby’s risk for spina bifida.
+During the first trimester of your pregnancy, a blood test can predict your baby’s risk for spina bifida.
 If the test predicts a high risk of neural tube defects, then we may perform two more tests:

 - Amniocentesis — we take a sample of the fluid surrounding the baby to measure for factors indicating spine problems